The Entrepreneurial Program offers two primary services:

 Process for Submission

-Fill out & Submit the Online Request Form.
-The form will ask for your basic contact information, formulation for a batch of product, and current product processing information.
+Fill out & submit the Online Request Form.
+The form will ask for your basic contact information, formulation for a batch of your product, and current product processing information.
 Do not send any samples until you have been contacted by us.

 The information collected on our form is for the purpose of classification and nutritional labeling only.
 We will maintain your product information on the computer, under password protection, for a short time in case you request changes or modifications.

 The University makes no warranties or guarantees, either expressed or implied, as to the outcome of any services provided, although all reasonable efforts, consistent with the standards of a research university, will be made to provide the appropriate recommendations and achieve a successful outcome.
 Once the services are provided, no refunds are available.